hexerei/entt-confetti/README.md

 ## Details

-This sample programm was created as a starting point for developing applications in C++ using SDL2 and EnTT libraries.
+This sample programm was created as a starting point for developing applications in C++ using SDL2 and EnTT header-only libraries.
 Specifically it shows the most essential usage of the [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system) provided by the EnTT library, using small data structs as position, velocity and color components, to **render and move 1000 colorful confettis** on the screen.
-Although Entity and Component are used here, the System is not implemented as separate function, but included in the update() and render() functions of the Game class.
+Although *Entity* and *Component* are used here, the *System* is not implemented as separate functions, but included in the update() and render() functions of the `Scene` class.

 Most code repositories that I found implementing EnTT as their ECS base, actually had rather complex components, which I found to be overloaded with functionality and not matching the raw data I would have expected to see in a component,